Steve Waugh: ODI captain

-Waugh took over the captaincy of the one-day side in 1997–98, after captain Mark Taylor and vice-captain Ian Healy, the two oldest players in the team were dropped following Australia's failure to qualify for the Australian tri-nations tournament in the 1996–97 season.
+Waugh took over the captaincy of the one-day team in 1997–98, after captain Mark Taylor and vice-captain Ian Healy, the two oldest players in the team were dropped following Australia's failure to qualify for the Australian tri-nations tournament in the 1996–97 season.
 Planning began for a more modern team for the 1999 Cricket World Cup, with the batting prowess of new wicket-keeper Adam Gilchrist to prove critical.
 The new team made a difficult start, losing all four of its preliminary matches against South Africa as Michael di Venuto, Tom Moody and Stuart Law were all tried as Mark Waugh's new opening partner.
 Waugh himself struggled, scoring only 12 runs, including three ducks in his first six innings before scoring 45* in the last round-robin match to ensure Australia qualified for the finals ahead of New Zealand.

 However, with Gilchrist's elevation to opener in the finals series, Australia defeated the South Africans 2–1.
 Waugh scored 53 and 71 in his two innings, and ended the series with 181 runs at 22.63.
 He bowled only four overs and took a solitary wicket in the series, which was his first ODI wicket in over a year.